cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 There are two commands commonly used to work with the current working directory:

-- `pwd` ("print working directory"), tells you what your current working directory is
+- `pwd` ("print working directory") tells you what your current working directory is
-- `cd` ("change directory"), which takes a directory as an argument and changes your working directory to that directory.
+- `cd` ("change directory") takes a directory as an argument and changes your working directory to that directory.

 ### Examples

 {% highlight bash %}
 $ pwd
-/afs/andrew.cmu.edu/usr5/jzimmerm
+/afs/andrew.cmu.edu/usr10/jezimmer
 $ cd private
 $ pwd
-/afs/andrew.cmu.edu/usr5/jzimmerm/private
+/afs/andrew.cmu.edu/usr10/jezimmer/private
 {% endhighlight %}

 __Tip__: Lines that don't begin with `$` when `$`'s are present in a code block